BabaMalik/Reatil_Sales_forecaseting/README.md

 📧 Contact: [Your Email] | 💻 GitHub: [YourUsername]

 ---
-🚀 **Thank you for checking out the project!** Hope it helps in understanding retail sales forecasting! 🔥
+🚀 **Thank you for checking out the project!** Hope it helps in understanding store sales forecasting! 🔥

 #### https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data